Jujure/juju.re/jujure/content/writeups/fcsc_2023/brachiosaure.md

 {{< image src="/brachiosaure/90QOCSdkzFE3rrYD2GdkrZkh4q_serial.png" style="border-radius: 8px;" >}}

-As you can notice, there isn't any noise visible by naked eye, this script therefore get the flag 100% of the time.
+As you can notice, there isn't any noise visible by naked eye, this script therefore gets the flag 100% of the time.

 Why is it so clean ?
 Simply because of the strategy we used to compute the inverse matrix:

 - We add empty matrices: they are black so no noise

-- We add identity matrices: they only have the diagonal set to 1 so only a little bit grayer than the black, no noise visible by naked eyes
+- We add identity matrices: they only have the diagonal set to 1 so only a little bit grayer than theso here you go.

 - We add the opposite of the matrix, and this is the clean part: our original matrices only hold black and white pixels so respectively `0x0` and `0xff`, so the opposite of `0` is still `0` and the opposite of `0xff` if `1` modulo 256, so like the identity matrix, they are nearly invisible.
 If you look closely though :eyes: you will see that all white pixels of the QR code were indeed reflected as very faint taint of gray in its inverse matrix on the other image.